CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * post_config
 * delete_config

-The first 2methods are used regardless of what value is passed to the ``state`` parameter.
+The first 2 methods are used regardless of what value is passed to the ``state`` parameter.

 Constructing URLs